18 Top-Rated Small Towns in Connecticut

 This sleepy town nestled in the Connecticut countryside is perfect for a restful and relaxing weekend.
 Located north of Hartford, it's oozing with rural, small-town charm.
-This area's location in the hills makes it particularly stunning in the fall, when the countryside lights up with shades of red, yellow, and orange fall foliage.
+The area's hilly location makes it particularly stunning in the fall, when the countryside lights up with shades of red, yellow, and orange fall foliage.
 Check out the views at the Gaylord Pond Dam or Lake Triangle Dam.

 For an amazing scenic panorama of Long Island Sound and the tri-state area, head to the Haystack Mountain Observation Tower.
 The state park with the same name provides trails and a rugged path to the top.

 Kent is a quiet respite in the busy tri-state area.
 Although the population of this small town is less than 3,000, it offers panoramic views with its ruggedly beautiful landscape.
 It's a great place to visit year-round, but in fall, this area lights up with vibrant colors as the leaves begin to turn.

 Take advantage of all the natural beauty of Kent at Kent Falls State Park, where you can explore one of the state's best waterfalls, covered bridges, and miles of trails.
 It is deemed one of the best State Parks in Connecticut.
 Once you've seen its vast beauty up close, you'll understand why.

 You can also get unparalleled views at the Western New England Greenway or East Kent Hamlet Land Trust.
 Learn more about the history of this area at the Kent Historical Society or Kent Furnace.

 The picturesque Eric Sloane Museum is another must-see that houses the artist's works, his studio, and a collection of his hand tools.